Francesco Iachello

-Francesco Iachello (/it/; born 11 January 1942) is an Italian nuclear engineer and theoretical physicist, who works mainly on nuclear and molecular physics.
+Francesco Iachello (/it/; born 11 January 1942) is an Italian nuclear engineer and theoretical physicist who works mainly on nuclear and molecular physics.
 He and his collaborator Akito Arima are the creators of the "interacting boson model".

 Biography

-Iachello attained a doctorate 1964 as a nuclear technology engineer at the polytechnic institute in Turin and 1969 a doctorate in physics at the MIT Center for Theoretical Physics.
-Since 1978 he has been at Yale University, where he is at present J. W. Gibbs professor for physics and chemistry.
+Iachello attained a doctorate in 1964 as a nuclear technology engineer at the Polytechnic University of Turin and in 1969 a doctorate in physics at the MIT Center for Theoretical Physics.
+After a professorship at the University of Groningen in the Netherlands beginning in 1974, he joined Yale University in 1978.
+He was named J.W.
+Gibbs Professor in 1991 and professor of physics and chemistry in 1993.
+He is currently the J. W. Gibbs Professor Emeritus and Research Professor of Physics at Yale.